GusBusDraws/GusBusDraws.github.io/README.md

 ## Change Log
 ### 2024-07-02
+- Add condition for splitting title & author when long on map
 - Add Ultraviolents to the Comics Line on map
 ### 2024-07-01
 - Add MyDogStoleThisWebsite to the Zines Line